 • Whether you’ve consumed alcohol or drugs, even at low doses

 Experts display systematic gaze patterns.
 Novices let their eyes wander.
 A digital system watching your eyes can tell the difference in seconds.
+It’s one reason your brain may trust AI more than real people in certain contexts.

 Brain Waves Are the New Frontier